Fort Lauderdale Police Using Private Citizens as Government Agents Attorneys

 Although private citizens acting as government agents are subject to the same restrictions as police, there are some professionals that appear to be law enforcement but they are not.
 The courts generally do not consider security guards, private investigators, or bounty hunters as police officers and so, any evidence obtained by these individuals will be admissible in court, unless they were directed by a government official to conduct the search.

-Our Police Using Private Citizens as Government Agents Attorney in Fort Lauderdale Will Restore Your Rights
+Our Fort Lauderdale Police Using Private Citizens as Government Agents Attorney Will Restore Your Rights

 If evidence has been obtained against you through illegal means, our Fort Lauderdale police using private citizens as government agents attorney can help.
 At Meldon Law, our seasoned attorneys will get the evidence suppressed so it cannot be used against you, and we will give you the best chance of beating your charges.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn more about how we can help.